-Transfer and Advance Standing Students: Students who transfer to Flagler from other colleges, or who earned institutionally accepted college credit through AP, AICE, CLEP, or international baccalaureate programs, will be held to the same qualitative standards, based on the number of hours transferred.
+Students who transfer to Flagler from other colleges, or who earned institutionally accepted college credit through AP, AICE, CLEP, or international baccalaureate programs, will be held to the same standards, based on the number of hours transferred.
+Flagler College's grade-based standards listed above will be applied following the completion of the transfer student's first semester at the College.
 In these cases, the number of previously enrolled semesters will be determined by dividing the number of transfer hours by 15.
-For example, a student who transfers 30 semester credit hours to Flagler will be considered to have completed two semesters of college (30/15=2).
-Following his or her first semester at Flagler, that student would be held to the standard of a student completing their third semester in college (requiring a 1.67 cumulative GPA).
+For example, a student who transfers 30 semester credit hours to Flagler will be considered to have completed two semesters of college (30/15 = 2).
+Following his or her first semester at Flagler, that student would be held to the standard of a student completing their third semester in college (requiring a 1.67 GPA).